leotrs/rsm/README.md

 publishing them in PDF format.
 However, the LaTeX ecosystem was designed at a time where the main medium of scientific publication was physically printed books and magazines.
 Today, this is far from the truth as more and more scientists read papers online.
-The PDF format, and many of LaTeX's features are designed to output documents that will be physically printed, and it is not necessarily the best option when reading a digital document.
+The PDF format and many of LaTeX's features are designed to output documents that will be physically printed, and this is not necessarily the best option when reading a digital document.
 These are some of the problems that arise when reading PDFs on a digital device:

 1. A PDF file has a fixed geometry (page size, margins, etc), while digital devices (laptops, tablets, mobile phones) have a variety of screen sizes and shapes.
 The